13. Paths Cross

 This Rico was a smart guy.

-Brillo will need something more in case he ditches the phone before the police can get a court order to track it.
+Brillo will need something more in case he ditches the phone before the police get a court order to track it.

-Turned to face Luci again.
+Turned to face Luci.

 “What kind of car?”